mjung5/online-news-prediction/analysis/socmed.md

 df$Popularity <- ordered(df$Popularity, levels = c("Not at all popular", "Not too popular", "Somewhat popular", "Very popular"))
 ```

-We now split the data into train and test sets for predicitve modeling.
+We now split the data into train and test sets for predictive modeling.

 ``` r
 set.seed(123)